andrei l. rac / locaholic

-Realizing the plan was too ambitious given our team size. we asked ourselves what is the most important thing this app does?
-It's asking and recommending.
-We took down everything else and left only ask and recommend.
+Realizing the plan was too ambitious, and going back to what's the most important thing the app does, we took down everything else and only left ask and recommend.

-Merging both inbound and outbound recommendations lists into a single one, along with making peoples opinion a prominent element, it would eliminate a lot of unnecesary development, as well as make the use of the app a much more seamless and enjoyable experience.
+Merging both inbound and outbound recommendations lists into a single type, along with making people's opinion a prominent element, would have eliminated a lot of extra development, as well as making the use of the app a much easier and enjoyable experience.

-Looking back, many choices seem obvious, but every one of them took quite an effort and time for us to see.
+In retrospective, many choices seem obvious, but every one of them took quite an effort and time for us to see.
 Each stage, including the last one, has an infinite number of alternatives.
-Unfortunetly we reached the end of the runway before succeeding.
+Unfortunetly as some bigger players joined the game, we reached the end of the runway before succeeding.
 The idea transitioned between various concepts, adjusting to market forces and available resources, trying to find a spot, trying to offer something unique, something that gets people closer, that helps you and your friends discover and enjoy new places.